Muckraker: Disappearance

 The influence of the muckrakers began to fade during the more conservative presidency of William Howard Taft.
 Corporations and political leaders were also more successful in silencing these journalists as advertiser boycotts forced some magazines to go bankrupt.
 Through their exposés, the nation was changed by reforms in cities, business, politics, and more.
 Monopolies such as Standard Oil were broken up and political machines fell apart; the problems uncovered by muckrakers were resolved and thus the muckrakers of that era were needed no longer.

 Impact

 According to Fred J. Cook, the muckrakers' journalism resulted in litigation or legislation that had a lasting impact, such as the end of Standard Oil's monopoly over the oil industry, the establishment of the Pure Food and Drug Act of 1906, the creation of the first child labor laws in the United States around 1916.
 Their reports exposed bribery and corruption at the city and state level, as well as in Congress, that led to reforms and changes in election results.

-"The effect on the soul of the nation was profound.
-It can hardly be considered an accident that the heyday of the muckrakers coincided with one of America's most yeasty and vigorous periods of ferment.
-The people of the country were aroused by the corruptions and wrongs of the age – and it was the muckrakers who informed and aroused them.
-The results showed in the great wave of progressivism and reform cresting in the remarkable spate of legislation that marked the first administration of Woodrow Wilson from 1913 to 1917.
-For this, the muckrakers had paved the way."

 Other changes that resulted from muckraker articles include the reorganization of the U.S. Navy (after Henry Reuterdahl published a controversial article in McClure's).
 Muckraking investigations were used to change the way senators were elected by the Seventeenth Amendment to the U.S. Constitution and led to government agencies to take on watchdog functions.